top of page

 New York City is a premier market for billboard advertising, offering unparalleled visibility but at a premium price.
 Understanding billboard cost in NYC is essential for businesses targeting this high-impact market.
 Here’s a breakdown of average costs and key factors:

 As a global advertising hub, billboard costs in Times Square are among the highest.
 A standard billboard averages $25,000 for a four-week campaign, while digital billboards range from $5,000 to $50,000 per day.
-The iconic One Times Square billboard can exceed $3 million annually.
+The iconic One Times Square billboard can exceed $3 million annually. making it a choice primarily for brands with large advertising budgets aiming for massive billboard impressions.

 Long Island Expressway, Queens: